Can Agricultural Relief be withdrawn or clawed back?

 - do not farm the property on a commercial basis for at least six years from that date.

-- If you do not meet the residency requirements.
-Before 7 February 2012 these were that you reside in the state for three years after the date of the gift or inheritance.
+- Before 7 February 2012 you were required to reside in the state for three years after the date of the gift or inheritance.
 No residency requirements apply on or after 8 February 2012.

 Next: How do you claim Agricultural Relief?